azagniotov/stubby4j/docs/YAML.md

 * `request`: (REQUIRED) describes the client's call to the server
    * `method`: (REQUIRED) GET/POST/PUT/DELETE/etc.
    * `headers`: (OPTIONAL) a key/value map of HTTP headers the server should read from the request
-   * `query`: (OPTIONAL) a key/value map of query string params the server should read from the URI
    * `url`: (REQUIRED) the URI string.
-Can include query string
+        * Can include query string.
+        * The order query string params does not matter.
+In other words, `/param1=1&param2=2` is the same as `/param2=2&param1=1`
-   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the stubby4j JAR), returns the contents of the given file as the `request` POST content.
+   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the user current working directory), returns the contents of the given file as the `request` POST content.
    	  * If the file cannot be found at YAML data parse time, value from `post` is used instead.
       * If `post` was not provided, it is assumed that POST body was not provided at all.
       * Use `file` for large POST content that otherwise inconvenient to configure as a one-liner.
       * Please keep in mind: `SnakeYAML` lib (used by stubby4j) parser ruins multi-line strings by not preserving system line breaks.
 If `file` is used, the file content loaded as-is, in other words - it does not go through `SnakeYAML` parser. stubby4j stub server is dumb and does not use smart matching mechanism (ie:. don't match line separators or don't match any white space characters).
 Therefore its better to load POST content for `request` using `file` attribute
    * `post`: (OPTIONAL) a string matching the textual body of the POST request.
 * `response`: (REQUIRED) describes the server's response to the client
    * `headers`: (OPTIONAL) a key/value map of headers the server should respond with
    * `latency`: (OPTIONAL) delay in milliseconds the server should wait before responding
-   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the stubby4j JAR), returns the contents of the given file as the response body.
+   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the user current working directory), returns the contents of the given file as the response body.
       * If the file cannot be found at YAML data parse time, value from `body` is used instead.
       * If `body` was not provided, an empty string is returned by default